Overcoming Homesickness in Thailand as an English Teacher

 Confide in your friends.

 You've heard this one before, and annoyingly, it's true.
-It would help if you confided in your friends and family for all the reasons we mentioned.
+For all the reasons we mentioned, it would help if you confided in your friends and family.
 Talking things through is an essential part of working through them.

 Challenges seem so much more challenging when you're wrestling with them in your head.
 Much like writing, the physical act of talking helps you gain perspective and see things in a different light.